keystonejs/keystone/docs/api/access-control.md

 ## Custom schema access control

-[Custom GraphQL schema](https://www.keystonejs.com/keystonejs/keystone/#extendgraphqlschemaconfig)) can also be access controlled.
+[Custom GraphQL schema](https://www.keystonejs.com/keystonejs/keystone/#extendgraphqlschemaconfig) can also be access-controlled.
 Each custom type, query, and mutation accepts an `access` key.

 There are two ways to define the value of `access`: